 To cover the city’s best spots in a single day, it’s best to go in with a plan, which is exactly what this Tangier travel itinerary is.
 Along the way, you’ll experience not only the historic center of Tangier but also some of the most beautiful coastal spots overlooking the Strait of Gibraltar.

-However, before we get to our Tangier itinerary we just wanted to remind you to purchase travel insurance.
-You never know what will happen and trust us, you do not want to get stuck with thousands of dollars in medical bills.
+However, before we get to our Tangier itinerary, we just wanted to remind you to purchase travel insurance.
+You never know what will happen and, trust us, you do not want to get stuck with thousands of dollars in medical bills.
 As a wise man once said, “If you can’t afford travel insurance, you can’t afford to travel.”
 So don’t leave home without it.
-We recommend World Nomads and SafetyWing.
-You can get a quick quote with World Nomads below:

 With that helpful reminder taken care of, let’s dive into how to spend 1 day in Tangier.
 After reading this guide, you’ll be ready to experience the absolute best of Tangier.